kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_translation_interface/MusicCognition_translation/musiccognition_translation_pld_theory/07_conclusion_music_translation.md

 ## 1. Recapitulation

-This concluding section integrates the translation of **Phase Loop Dynamics (PLD)** into the domain of **music theory and rhythm cognition**.
+This final section synthesizes the translation of **Phase Loop Dynamics (PLD)** into the domain of **music theory and rhythm cognition**.
-Throughout the framework, PLD constructs—*drift, repair, resonance, latency, and cue*—have been systematically reformulated in terms of rhythm, meter, and temporal cognition.
+Across the preceding chapters, the core PLD constructs—*drift (𝒟), repair (ℛ), resonance (𝓛₅), latency (𝓛₃),* and *cue*—have been systematically mapped onto the principles of **meter, rhythm, and temporal cognition**.

-The goal has been to reveal how the **loop-based organization of linguistic structure** parallels the **cyclic organization of musical time**.
+The aim has been to reveal how the **loop-based organization of linguistic structure** mirrors the **cyclic organization of musical time**.
-Both systems share recursive architectures of **instability, correction, and entrainment** that enable expressive emergence.
+Both systems exhibit recursive architectures of **instability, correction, and entrainment**, allowing dynamic patterns of prediction and renewal.

 ---